yegor256/blog/_drafts/_harassment.md

-We must be absolutely clear that those harassers are guilty not because they "made advances" towards women who work with them or for them, but because they were _threating_ those ladies.
+We must be absolutely clear that those harassers are guilty not because they "made advances" towards women who work with them or for them, but because they were _threatening_ those ladies.
 There is nothing wrong in being attracted to a woman, no matter who she is: your boss, your employee, your schoolmate, or the founder of the business you're investing in.
 Moreover, there is nothing wrong in making advances, falling in love, having sex